Die Another Day (2002)

 - You Only Live Twice (1967) - Scenes of the Icarus unfolding in space are shown on screens in the Ice Palace.
 Jinx descends from the ceiling of the fake diamond mine on a rope system similar to that of the ninjas in the volcano crater lair.
 The name of the ship Bond is on: the HMS Tenby.
 The use of Japanese swords in the films.
 Bond's death is faked (or exaggerated) in both films to free up 007's maneuverability.

 - On Her Majesty's Secret Service (1969) - "OHMSS" written on a CD on Moneypenny's desk as she types a report at the end of the film.
 Bond escapes from another huge avalanche.
 During the ice field car chase, the score references the opening to this movie's theme.
+Just as Zao escapes from the Cuban clinic, a few notes of the theme music from OHMSS can be heard.

 - Diamonds Are Forever (1971) - While fencing with Bond, Graves says, "Well, diamonds are for everyone."
 Much of the plot involves diamonds and smuggling them.
 A large satellite is uncovered in space and has the power to harness the sun's rays and project them as a fine laser to destroy any given target.
 In the "High Life" magazine article for Gustav Graves' diamond company, the caption at the bottom says, "Diamonds are forever, but life isn't" A villain changes his appearance.
 One character calls another "Bitch!" in a single line - this was, famously, the first strong curse word used in a Bond film.

-- Live and Let Die (1973) - The laser causes row upon row of explosions across a vegetated area, in this case detonating thousands of land mines, and is reminiscent of the extermination of Kananga's poppy fields.
+- Live and Let Die (1973) - The laser causes row upon row of explosions across a vegetated area, in this case detonating thousands of land mines, and is reminiscent of the destruction of Kananga's poppy fields.
 Bond uses a revolver like he used on the island of St. Monique (in lieu of his traditional Walther-made pistol).

 - The Spy Who Loved Me (1977) - Graves uses a Union Jack parachute.
 The Ice Palace resembles in some ways Stromberg's Atlantis hideout.
 When Madonna's character is introduced, a few bars of "Nobody Does it Better" is heard.

 - Moonraker (1979) - Moon's hovercraft falls down by a large waterfall in a manner similar to Jaws' boat going over the Iguaçu Falls.
-Bond surfaces in a bubbling pool of water surrounded by much interior vegetation, similar to the scene with the water python in Drax's headquarters.
+Bond surfaces in a bubbling pool of water surrounded by much interior vegetation, similar to the scene with the giant python in Drax's headquarters.
 Both movies have characters named Chang.
 Bond's sword fight with Graves is much like the fight with Chang in the glass factory.
 Bond and a villain fight over a parachute.

 - For Your Eyes Only (1981) - The scene as Bond hangs onto the ice cliff (before it collapses) resembles the climax near the monastery, especially as the rope slips and Bond drops some distance further down the cliff, although this time it was all performed from a vehicle.
 The yellow diving helmet in Q's lab.